Skip to main content

 Trust is built in response loops, not one-off posts

 You translate "what players are experiencing" into "what the studio can do," then back into a message that doesn’t inflame things.
-When sentiment shifts, the hard part isn’t noticing -- it’s aligning on what’s true, what’s safe to say, and what’s actually happening behind the scenes.
+When sentiment shifts, the hard part isn’t noticing.
+It’s aligning on what’s true, what’s safe to say, and what’s actually happening behind the scenes.

 Without that loop, you post the same half-answer everywhere ("we’re looking into it") while the internal thread stays fuzzy: no owner, no priority, no next update.
 That’s where trust erodes.